alphagov/transition-config/README.md

 ### Initial steps

-Add the site to sites.csv.
+Add the site to data/sites.csv.

 * Site: this is the name of the site, eg `communities` for the site `www.communities.gov.uk`
 * Redirected: this will be N. When the mappings are correct and finalised, you will change this to Y.